 “The goods being sold are children and the buyers are rich gay men who can afford to spend between $90,000 to $150,000.”

 At this market, gay couples moseyed from booth to booth and discussed pricing.
-The price list would include things like the transfer of male and female gametes, the nine-month rental of a woman’s womb, and travel expresses for the inextricable owner of that womb.
+The price list would include things like the transfer of male and female gametes, the nine-month rental of a woman’s womb, and travel expenses for the inextricable owner of that womb.

 “Due to the pandemic, the expo has a hybrid character—some of it is in-person while other parts are conducted online.
 Gay couples are invited to booths to check out prospectuses, and given the wide selection of products, it appears that many have difficulty even making up their minds.
 You can choose a race, gender, hair, eye color, and other attributes for the child.